 ROW(reference) returns the row number of a cell reference.

-ROWS(reference) returns the number of rows in a cell range or array.
+ROWS(array) returns the number of rows in a cell range or array.

 TRANSPOSE(array) returns a vertical array as a horizontal array and vice versa.